krishnayogik/amazon-sagemaker-ab-testing-pipeline/README.md

 ```

-the best way to get the execution role is to use the following
+the best way to get the execution role of your sagemaker session ( without any confusion whatsoever ) is to do  the following

+Open jupyter notebook on sagemaker studio , ( using terminal and python3 doesnt load sagemaker so you will get an error )

 from sagemaker import get_execution_role
 role = get_execution_role()
 print(role)

-Now, you need to do this on a jupyer sagemaker notebook or use  terminal to type python3 etc

 export EXECUTION_ROLE_ARN=<<sagemaker-studio-execution-role>>